yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/01-create-a-polyline/README.md

 }
 ```

-Note

-It’s important that SvgVisual contains an SVG element in the 'http://www.w3.org/2000/svg' namespace.
-HTML elements are not supported.
+Besides [SvgVisual](https://docs.yworks.com/yfileshtml/#/api/SvgVisual), which can contain only an SVG element, there are other visuals as well, for example [HtmlVisual](https://docs.yworks.com/yfileshtml/#/api/HtmlVisual) for HTML elements.

 [02 Crop the Polyline](../../tutorial-style-implementation-edge/02-crop-the-polyline/)